 Maya agriculture had been slash and burn.
-It was inefficient, requiring land to be left fallow for five to fifteen years after only two to five years of cultivation.
+It required land be left fallow for five to fifteen years after only two to five years of cultivation.
 Agriculture had spread with the growing population, and, with agricultural fields replacing natural forest, rains may have caused much soil erosion.
-And the Maya may have had trouble with their water supply.
-In much of Maya country, water ponds had been used as a source of drinking water, and ponds were a source of food such as frogs, and indications have been found that these ponds became silted.
+Also, the Maya may have had trouble with their water supply: in much of Maya country, water ponds had been used as a source of drinking water; ponds were a source of food such as frogs; and indications have been found that these ponds became silted.

-A diminishing food supply would have created social upheaval and war.
-Warfare had been a preoccupation of Mayan lords, but with war victors remain, and instead with the Mayans was a complete abandonment of lands.
-Wars may have helped take down Mayan civilization, along with an increase in mosquitoes and disease.
-But the complete abandonment of suggests that the heart of the problem was unavailability of food.
+A diminishing food supply would have created social upheaval and perhaps war.
+Warfare had been a preoccupation of Mayan lords.
+But with war, victors would have remained in possession of lands.
+Instead, the Maya had completely abandoned their lands.
+Wars may have helped bring down Maya civilization, along with an increase in mosquitoes and disease, but the complete abandonment of land suggests that the heart of the problem was the unavailability of food.